jeffreyjblee/jeffreyjblee/README.md

 ## 🔬 Projects

 **[Medicare Readmission Risk Analysis](https://github.com/jeffreyjblee/medicare-readmission-analysis)**
-Used machine learning to analyze hospital readmission risk in a Medicare population of 188,559 patients.
+Used machine learning fundamentals to analyze hospital readmission risk in a Medicare population of 188,559 patients.
 Found that readmission rates climb almost perfectly from 11% to 94% as chronic conditions increase, and identified a patient segment of 18,000 members with a 100% readmission rate and